-4) Open your “Control Panel” home page and click on “MySQL Databases” icon and create a new database and add a new MySQL User (ensure that you grant all privileges to the new user.)
+4) Open your “CPanel” home page and click on “MySQL Databases” icon and create a new database and add a new MySQL User (ensure that you grant all privileges to the new user.)

 6) Click on the new database you created on click “Import” to import the database you exported from your local server in step #2

 8) If it opens, under the field “options_name” look for “siteurl.”
-Click the “Edit Field” which you will see on the left at the beginning of the row, and edit field window In the input box for “option_value,” you will see the URL of your localhost something like http://localhost/blog.
+Click the “Edit Field,” which you will see on the left at the beginning of the row, and the edit field window.
+In the input box for “option_value,” you will see the URL of your localhost, something like http://localhost/blog.

-9) Delete the localhost URL and insert you new site URL (domain name) Carefully, for example, http://www.newdomain.com.com click “Go” to save.
+9) Delete the localhost URL and insert your new site URL (domain name).
+Carefully, for example, http://www.newdomain.com.com, click “Go” to save.

-11) Finally, open your site phpMyAdmin from your cPanel, click to open site database, once the database is open click on “SQL” and paste the code below it the text box then save.
+11) Finally, open your site phpMyAdmin from your cPanel, click to open site database; once the database is open, click on “SQL” and paste the code below it into the text box then save.

 UPDATE wp_posts SET post_content = REPLACE(post_content, 'localhost/test/', 'www.yourlivesite.com/');